Everybody's still obsessed with the motive of the co-pilot on that German Wings plane crash.

 The satellite data demonstrate that there has been no significant warming whatsoever for 17 years.

-Now that's right on the money.
+Now, that's right on the money.

 That is so right on the money that I bet you the young people being talked about here won't believe it.

-Do you realize, you know, we've this has been a cause of mine for 25 years.
+Do you realize, you know, we've, this has been a cause of mine for 25 years.

-Actually, longer than this has been a cause of mine since all the way back when I was in Sacramento and I was watching the Sunday show with Brinkley on it, and I first heard about this with some scientist named Oppenheimer telling us we only had 20 years.
+This has been a cause of mine since all the way back when I was in Sacramento and I was watching the Sunday show with Brinkley on it.

 We couldn't prove that global warming was happening yet.

-They used Southern California and they said, imagine everybody on a typical summer evening firing up their barbecue pits at the same time to grill hot dogs, hamburgers, and steaks, and vegetables for the vegans.
+They used Southern California and they said, imagine everybody on a typical summer evening firing up their barbecue pits at the same time to grill hot dogs, hamburgers, and steaks and vegetables for the vegans.

 Can you imagine all of that charcoal exhaust, all of that carbon, you telling me that doesn't affect the atmosphere?

-And people said, Whoa, my God, I never thought about it that way.
+And people said, whoa, my God, I never thought about it that way.

 And George Will even fell for it.

-He was using that as an existence.
+He was using that as an exhaust.

-I first heard that, this Oppenheimer guy, Alan Oppenheimer, that probably wasn't his first name, but he's some Ivy League guy, and he's wringing his hands about global warming, and he was saying, well, we can't firmly prove it yet.
+I first heard that, this Oppenheimer guy, Alan Oppenheimer, that probably wasn't his first name, but he's some Ivy League guy, and he's wringing his hands about global warming.

 But we only have 20 years if we're right.

-We only have 20, this is 1984, folks.
+We only have 20 is in 1984, folks.

-We've blown past these 20 years, like they didn't even happen.
+We've blown past these 20 years like they didn't even happen.

-We got 20 years to get this right.
+We've got 20 years to get this right.

 And that's the first time I heard of it, and I didn't buy it then because the guy didn't have any evidence.